IDMNYU/IDM_Faculty_FAQ/sp2022_covid_reference.md

 Just as in 'regular' times, [please raise a flag in Albert](https://www.nyu.edu/content/dam/nyu/studentSuccess/documents/refresh2020/Faculty_Raise%20a%20Flag(1).pdf), and email the student directly letting them know your concerns and what your expectations are.

 ## What happens if I'm sick/traveling/babysitter cancels?
 If you cannot come to campus for any reason, contact idmadvise@nyu.edu and immediately notify all the studnets in your class.
 For these circumstances you may teach remotely or find a substitute instructor for the missing days.
 We stongly discourage scheduling 'makeup' classes, as it can be difficult to align everyone's time.
+If you knwo you will miss a scheduled class meeting ahead of time (due to travel, conferences, etc.) please let the students know far in advance, and let them know whatg they can expect on that day.

 ## What to do if a student can't get on campus becausew of an issue with their ID?
 Students should reach out to studentlink@nyu.edu.
-We ask that you suppoort them as best you can if they are unable to come to campus.

 ## Technology
 There is no mandate to use any particular learning management system (LMS).
 NYU now uses [Brightspace as a LMS](https://brightspace.nyu.edu), which you are welcome to use.
 Some faculty prefer github, others like wordpress.
 Use what works best for you.